aaron-grau/curic/react/projects/bench_bnb/bench_bnb_i.md

 ### The `Store`

-Setup a `configureStore` method for initializing our Store:
+Set up a `configureStore` method for initializing our Store:

   * Create a new file, `/store/store.js`.
   * Import `createStore` from the redux library.